 The idea to this series already developed some time ago in a café in New York during a session.
 Mappy Torres, a cuban poet, described the “Latin Violin“ with words, Gregor Huebner described it with his music.
-To him the violin is the common denominator of different genres.
+To him the violin is the common denominator of different genres, that’s why all of the fans out there try to get some violin lessons in Singapore.
 Of course his personal style slips in the compositions, too.
 He was heavily influenced by Eastern European Folk and Gypsy music.
 The result is a line-up of compositions of the most important Latin American composers and his own works written in the same unmistakable style.

 For Gregor Huebner, the influence of Eastern European music is clearly audible in the music of South America.
 He feels comfortable here.
 Here he is at home.